Mesa native recovers from college setback to fulfill Army dream

 |0

-This work, Mesa native recovers from college setback to fulfill Army dream [Image 2 of 2], by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mesa native recovers from college setback to fulfill Army dream, by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT